Career & Internship Resources

 |Foreign Policy Association||Internship Programs||Financial Aid|

 Preparing for an interview can seem intimidating.
 That is typically the chance for you to finally meet the opportunity provider and discuss why you are the best fit.
 Yet this is also an opportunity for you to see if the opportunity is a good fit for you.
-We have resources to help you prepare for interviews.
-You can also make an appointment with a Hubbard Center adviser to schedule a mock interview to get a better idea of what to expect in a formal interview setting.
+Learn more about the resources we have to help you prepare for interviews.

 |Behavioral Interview Techniques||Behavioral Interview Tips||Working a Career Fair|